deepset-ai/haystack-home/content/_index.md

     bulletPoints:
       - Drag, drop, and construct Haystack pipelines
       - Bring your own files or connect your database
-      - Deploy on deepset Cloud or export pipelines locally
+      - Deploy on deepset or export pipelines locally
       - Test, debug, and share your prototype
       - Free and open to everyone
     buttons: